CarlosVitorino/gpt-4-free/docs/help.md

 For additional commands and integration features, refer to the VSCode **Command Palette** (`Ctrl + Shift + P`), and search for **GPT 4o Chat**.

+## Support the Project

+Hey there, amazing users!

+If you enjoy using the GPT4free Code Assistant and want to see even more features added in the future, I would truly appreciate your support!
+Your contributions will help me continue to improve this extension and keep it available for free to everyone.

+If you're interested in supporting the project, you can grab me a coffee at [Buy Me A Coffee](https://buymeacoffee.com/sidjames).
+Every little bit helps and goes a long way in making this tool better for all of you.
+Thank you for considering it!

+Cheers!